 '''

 node1# ov_admin

 ...

 '''

-When asked for the server hostname, specify the virtual hostname (the virtualhost value in the workfile). ov_admin will automatically convert the OpenVault configuration to an HA configuration by doing the following:
+When asked for the server hostname, specify the virtualhost value from workfile in step 3 (virtualhostvalue). ov_admin will automatically convert the OpenVault configuration to an HA configuration by doing the following:

 a.
 Stopping the server (if it is running).